Anthropology (ANTH)

 May Be Stacked With: ANTH A490C

-ANTH A690D Advanced Studies in the Contemporary North 3 Credits
+ANTH A690D Topics in the Contemporary North 3 Credits

 Examines and evaluates contemporary Alaska topics, especially as they pertain to Indigenous peoples and communities and the broader Circumpolar North.
 Identifies ways in which anthropologists and archaeologists address these issues.
 Topical emphasis will vary by semester.